pantheon-systems/documentation/source/_docs/shibboleth-sso.md

 ---
 Start by following the SimpleSAMLphp's [service provider quickstart instructions](https://simplesamlphp.org/docs/1.11/simplesamlphp-sp).
 This documentation contains only the necessary extra steps to get it working on Pantheon.
 <div class="alert alert-info" role="alert">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-This is only for advanced users working on integrating a Shibboleth single-sign on system with their Drupal sites on Pantheon using the <a href="http://drupal.org/project/simplesamlphp_auth">SimpleSAMLphp Authentication</a> module from drupal.org.</div>
+<p>This is only for advanced users working on integrating a Shibboleth single-sign on system with their Drupal sites on Pantheon using the <a href="http://drupal.org/project/simplesamlphp_auth">SimpleSAMLphp Authentication</a> module from drupal.org.</p></div>

 1. Download [SimpleSAMLphp version 1.11.x](http://simplesamlphp.org/) and add it to your Git repository as `/private/simplesamlphp-1.11.x`.
 2. Add a symlink to your repository from `/simplesaml` to `/private/simplesamlphp-1.11.x/www`: